UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 ## READ FIRST !!! - GENERAL PROBLEMS & NOTES

+#### Bug Unity 2018 Results in Apple rejection
-##### There seems to be a bug with Unity 2018 which will have your bundle rejected because of gamekit.
-So don't upgrade until this is fixed (currently 2018.2).
-Link to workaround by giorgos_gs
+There seems to be a bug with Unity 2018 which will have your bundle rejected because of gamekit.
+So don't upgrade until this is fixed (currently not fixed in 2018.2).
+[Link to workaround by giorgos_gs](https://forum.unity.com/threads/app-links-against-the-gamekit-framework-reject-by-apple-reviewer.542306/#post-3577490)

 ## Instructions
 ### You're new at this?